Yrwal/mandorla/README.md

-# mandorla
+# gist
 Inline Source Editor.

 Simple edit in place components that save right back to your source file!

 1. Write your html/js/css website as a static site.
-2. Add in some editable content areas and you can edit content inline.
+2. Add in some editable content areas so you can edit content inline.
 3. Changes are saved back to the html file.
-No need data files or databases.
+No need for data files or databases.

   Warning!
 You want to make changes on a staging server only and then publish files live.